irungentoo/toxcore/docs/Group-Chats.md

 <a name="Cryptography" />
 ## Cryptography
 Groupchats use the [NaCl/libsodium cryptography library](https://en.wikipedia.org/wiki/NaCl_(software)) for all cryptography related operations.
 All group communication is end-to-end encrypted.
-Message confidentiality, integrity, and repudability are guaranteed via [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption), and [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) is also provided.
+Message confidentiality, integrity, and repudability are guaranteed via [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption), and [perfect forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) is also provided.

 One of the most important security improvements from the old groupchat implementation is the removal of a message-relay mechanism that uses a group-wide shared key.
 Instead, connections are 1-to-1 (a complete graph), meaning an outbound message is sent once per peer, and encrypted/decrypted using a key unique to each peer.
 This prevents MITM attacks that were previously possible.
 This additionally ensures that private messages are truly private.